sslater11/hyprland-dynamic-workspaces-manager/README.md

 I use the Windows key as my modifier.

-On some keyboards you can press both Ctrl+Win keys together by pressing on the gap inbetween the keys.
-The same goes for Alt+Win key combination.
-It makes running programs and switching windows feel like the same action.
+I like using both Ctrl+Win keys together, and Alt+Win keys together.
+It makes launching apps and switching windows feel like the same action.

 | Action                                       | Keybinding                   |
 | -------------------------------------------- | ---------------------------- |